lpfann/fri/README.md

 ![Example output of method for biomedical dataset](/examples/example_plot.png?raw=true)

 ## Installation
-Before installing the module you will need `numpy` and `scipy`.
+The library needs various dependencies which should automatically be installed.
-We highly recommend the Anaconda Python distribution.
+We highly recommend the [Anaconda](https://www.anaconda.com/download) Python distribution to provide all dependencies.
-The library was written with Python 3 in mind, we did not test it under Python 2.
+The library was written with Python 3 in mind and due to the foreseeable ending of Python 2 support, backwards compatibility is not planned.

 To install the module after cloning the repository execute:
 ```shell